JoeyStanley/real/cv.md

 -------------

-Grants and Awards
+Funding and Awards
 ==========

+University of Georgia Graduate School travel award.
+2017.

 Complex Systems and the Humanities Research Assistantship awarded by the Graduate School at the University of Georgia.
 2016--2017.

 University of Georgia Linguistics Program travel award.
+2016.

 University of Georgia Graduate School Dean’s Award.
 2016.